Jethro-Bodeen/Grok-format/README.md

 - Paste and save your profile wherever you choose (Word, OneDrive, Teams, anywhere).
 Works best with text only format  (save as name.txt)

-## Step 4 RESTORE your session
+## Step 4: RESTORE your session
+- Open the profile that you saved.
-- Paste your saved profile into Grok.
+- Paste the contents into Grok.
 - Follow Grok's prompts.

 ## Have Fun!
 Try the other profiles.
 Please leave feedback.